 The first step to creating a superb customer experience is to read Perfecting Your Customer Communication.

 In that post, we discuss the first part of the field service customer experience—from when the customer lands on your website to when you send an engineer—and look for any problems that can get in the way of 100% customer satisfaction.

-In that post, we highlighted the most common problems customers might encounter when visiting your website or dealing with your office staff.
-In this post, we have the cures for those customer experience headaches.
+There, we highlighted the most common problems customers might encounter when visiting your website or dealing with your office staff.
+In this post, we have the cures for those headaches.

 Want to read this offline or share our solutions with your staff?

 It contains all the problems we're tackling in this four-part series—plus the solutions.